grzesiek-galezowski/tdd-ebook/manuscript/040_Three_Essential_Tools.md

 The first tool we'll use is a test framework.
 A test framework allows us to specify and execute our tests.

-Let's assume for the sake of this introduction that we have an application that accepts two numbers from commandline, multiplies them and prints the result on the console.
+Let's assume for the sake of this introduction that we have an application that accepts two numbers from the command line, multiplies them and prints the result on the console.
 The code is pretty straightforward:

 ```csharp
 public static void Main(string[] args)